bournenadia26/cs131-letter-recognition/README.md

+**General Overview**
 This is the repo I made for CS-131: Processing Big Data - Tools and Techniques, a class I took at SJSU in Spring 2025.
-During the class, I uploaded the csv files we were given here so I could turn them into dataframes to work with in Python.
-Later, I uploaded the ipynb files that contained the ML models I created.
+Assignment notebooks can be found in 'notebooks', their csv's live in 'data', and the Bash preprocessing scripts are in 'preprocessing'.
 We utilized Scikit-learn and TensorFlow libraries to implement ML algorithms.

-(Note: Letter Recognition Final was a group project.
-You can read 'CS131 Final Report.pdf' for an in-depth analysis)
+# OCR Machine Learning Project Overview
+A machine learning project revisiting a classic optical character recognition (OCR) problem: given pixel measurements of a capital letter, can we correctly identify it?
+We used the same dataset from Frey and Slate's 1991 paper as a benchmark, then evaluated three modern models against it to see how far the field has come.

+*Partner project with Huu Tinh Nguyen.
+Full methodology and results in `CS131_Final_Report.pdf`.*

+**The Question**
+TEXT